 - Angular apps are built using the TypweScript language, which eliminates the errors while writing the codes and ensures high performance and security.

-- Provides two-way binding which provides a seamless synchronization between the modes and the view.
-It updates these components in real-time in case the data is modified.
+- Provides two-way binding that provides a seamless synchronization between the modes and the view.
+It updates these components in real-time, in case the data is modified.

 - The time investment in Angular for the projects is less as compared to other web development frameworks.
 The Angular CLI tool allows the developers to create initial projects, perform testing, and integrate features in the same.